PhDN/NoCheat/devdocs.md

 If you already have a NoCheat environment set up, and are pulling a newer or separate branch from the NoCheat repository, use the `conda env update` command to update the backend dependencies.

+Run the command `conda activate nocheat` to activate the newly set-up Python environment.

-After setting up the enviornment for running the code in the backend, run the command `npm --prefix src/front install` to install the dependencies for building the web page viewed in the frontend.
+Finally, run the command `npm --prefix src/front install` to install the dependencies for building the web page viewed in the frontend.

 ### 3. Building the frontend
 Run the command `npm --prefix src/front run build` to build the website.